-Course Description and Objectives: English 68B, the second of two American Literature survey courses intended for majors in English, covers principal literary works from about the middle of the nineteenth century to the present.
-The course goals are for students to become acquainted with the philosophical movements, literary themes, and genres of the time period covered by the course as well as with the major authors whose works represent those concerns.
+Course Description and Objectives: English 163 covers principal American literary works from about the middle of the nineteenth century to the end of World War II.
+The course goals are for students to become acquainted with the aesthetic innovations, philosophical movements, literary themes, and genres of the time period covered by the course as well as with the major authors whose works represent those concerns.

-Course Student Learning Objectives (SLO): The Department of English and Comparative Literature has established the following Student Learning Objectives (SLO) for its baccalaureate courses, such as English 68B: Students will demonstrate the ability to 1) read closely in a variety of forms, styles, structures, and modes, and articulate the value of close reading in the study of literature, creative writing, or rhetoric; 2) show familiarity with major literary works, genres, periods, and critical approaches to British, American, and World Literature; 3) write clearly, effectively, and creatively, and adjust writing style appropriately to the content, the context, and nature of the subject 4) develop and carry out research projects, and locate, evaluate, organize, and incorporate information effectively; 5) articulate the relations among culture, history, and texts.
+Course Student Learning Objectives (SLO): The Department of English and Comparative Literature has established the following Student Learning Objectives (SLO) for its baccalaureate courses, such as English 163: Students will demonstrate the ability to 1) read closely in a variety of forms, styles, structures, and modes, and articulate the value of close reading in the study of literature, creative writing, or rhetoric; 2) show familiarity with major literary works, genres, periods, and critical approaches to British, American, and World Literature; 3) write clearly, effectively, and creatively, and adjust writing style appropriately to the content, the context, and nature of the subject; 4) develop and carry out research projects, and locate, evaluate, organize, and incorporate information effectively; 5) articulate the relations among culture, history, and texts.